Control your Meccano models (or anything else) from your Windows PC!

 If you have the facilities to produce printed circuit boards, you can build the circuit using the PCB design which is available to download in GIF format below.
 To make printing the design at actual size easier, it is also available in a Microsoft Publisher file which can also be downloaded from the links below.
 This file also includes the component layout diagram which is also shown in figure 4.

 The size of the PCB should be 3.5" x 2.5".
 The 14 mounting holes in the PCB should be drilled using a 4mm bit so that they accept Meccano bolts.

 The photos below are close-ups of the speed setting potentiometer and mechanism, piston, and circuit.

 Here is a list of parts required to build the circuit in figure 3 on the PCB given in figure 4.
 It includes a reel of insulated wire for the coil.
-The slotted opto switches specified are not available from Maplin, but they do stock similar reflective opto sensors, which could be used if changes in the mechanism are made.
-A range of slotted opto switches is available from Rapid Electronics (see links page for contact details).
-The BUZ11 transistor is also unavailable from Maplin.
+The BUZ11 transistor is unavailable from Rapid.